paulsedille/NeurIPS-Broader-Impact-Statements/main-dataset/notes-on-data.md

 # Limitations

-This dataset has limitations that should be taken into consideration when using it (see below for details).
-In particular, the method used to collect broader impact statements involved automated downloads, conversions and scraping and was not error-proof.
+This dataset has limitations that should be taken into consideration when using it.
+In particular, the method used to collect broader impact statements involved automated downloads, conversions and scraping and was not error-proof (see below for details).
 Although care has been taken to identify and correct as many errors as possible, not all texts have been reviewed by a human.
 This means it is possible some of the broader impact statements contained in the dataset are truncated or otherwise incorrectly extracted from their original article.

 # Steps taken in creating the variables